open-resources/physics_bank/content/public/006.Force/Equilibrium/Brick_and_Spring_on_conveyor/Brick_and_spring_on_conveyor.md

 ## Part 4

-What would have happened to the brick (when it is {{params.spring}} m from the wall) if I had set the conveyor belt to accelerate more rapidly than your answer from part 2?
+What would have happened to the brick (when it is {{params_spring}} m from the wall) if I had set the conveyor belt to accelerate more rapidly than your answer from part 2?
 (Explain with words and numbers)

 ### Answer Section